iureche13/Finance-Sis/README.md

-# Financial Risk Chatbot Demo
+# Finance-Sis Scam Detector

-This is a simple Flask-based chatbot web application for a hackathon demo.
-It assesses financial risk based on provided inputs and offers tailored advice.
+This is a chatbot web application for a hackathon tailored towards young women, especially college students (such as at Purdue!).
+It assesses financial risk based on provided inputs and offers tailored advice to detect whether the financial offer is a scam.
+We want to encourage financial safety for women especially because they have historically lower financial literacy awareness than men.

 ## Features